 Why we picked the Panasonic Lumix TS30:

 If you are looking for a model that is affordable and easy to use, look no further than the Panasonic TS30.
 With its basic still and 720p video modes, it won’t be winning any image quality tests, but it’s still waterproof down to 26 feet, can shoot at eight frames per second, and even features a “torch light” for improved underwater videos.
-At just $145, it’s an easy choice for your next beach getaway or trip to the slopes.
+At less than $140, it’s an easy choice for your next beach getaway or trip to the slopes.

 The best travel superzoom